codeandkey/threebot/CONFIG.md

 See `example-config.yml` in the project root for a fully documented example configuration.

-## Migration from Previous Versions

-If you were using Big Bot before the configuration system was introduced, your existing data directory and certificates will continue to work.
-The bot will automatically generate a fully documented configuration file on first run with the new version.

-The generated configuration will use sensible defaults that match the previous behavior:
-- Username: "Big Bot" (can be changed in config)
-- Server: "localhost:64738" (change to your server)
-- Auto greetings: enabled
-- Auto farewells: disabled
-- Private commands: enabled

 ## Behavior Settings Details

 The behavior settings provide fine-grained control over the bot's automatic actions: